sartura/srpo/README.md

 The enumeration represents error codes that can occure inside the library.
 Each error has its description assign to it.

+## srpo_uci_path_direction_t
+Represents whether a path is converted from UCI to XPath (with `SRPO_UCI_PATH_DIRECTION_XPATH`), or whether the path is converted from XPath into UCI path (with `SRPO_UCI_PATH_DIRECTION_UCI`).

 ## char *(*srpo_uci_transform_data_cb)(const char *value, void *private_data)

-Function pointer used for functions that are used for transforimg data read, either from UCI or Sysrepo datastores, and before setting them to Sysrepo datastores or UCI.
+Function pointer used for functions that are used for transforming data read, either from UCI or Sysrepo datastores, and before setting them to Sysrepo datastores or UCI.

 The function takes:
 * value: